AkiraJinkoji/Perception-Robustness-Analysis-through-ODD-Variation/README.md

 # Perception Robustness Analysis through ODD Variation

 ## Introduction
-This repository contains a personal exploration project in computer vision, aimed at evaluating the robustness of YOLO object detection under varying **Operational Design Domain (ODD)** conditions.
+This repository contains a project in computer vision, aimed at evaluating the robustness of YOLO object detection under varying **Operational Design Domain (ODD)** conditions.
 The project uses the **VKITTI2** dataset to study how detection performance shifts with environmental changes such as fog, rain, and lighting variations.

 ---